iankorf/blast-primer/README.md

 Bl2seq performs a comparison between two sequences (either protiens or nucleotides) using either the blastn or blastp algorithm.
-The command compares a sequence against either a local databse (more on that in the next section) or a second sequence.
+The command compares a sequence against either a local databse or a second sequence.

-Let's compare the two protiens Gallus Gallus and Drosophila Melanogaster.
-They should be in the files "dm" and "gg".
+Let's compare the two protiens Gallus gallus and Drosophila melanogaster.
+They should be in the files `dm.fa` and `gg.fa`.

 ```
 bl2seq -i gg -j dm -p blastp
 ```

 Once this command is run, you should see an output detailing the alignment of the two sequences.
-Lets look more in depth into what it's telling us.

 ```
 Query: 2   DDDIAALVVDNGSGMCKAGFAGDDAPRAVFPSIVGRPRHQGVMVGMGQKDSYVGDEAQSK 61